Quest Content Limitations

 Particles/MultiplyShould be used on particles.
 Blends using Multiply mode.

-Skybox (Only available for worlds)This shader is an optimized skybox shader, meant for use in worlds.
+Skybox (Only for worlds)This shader is an optimized skybox shader, meant for use in worlds.

 Components